 Unlike the numbers on time counters found in home VCRs, timecode is recorded onto videotape as part of the video signal.
 If footage lacks timecode, you can add it by copying it with a camera or deck that writes timecode.
 You can then log or capture the video from that device.

-To ensure unbroken timecode, you need to either shoot it continuously or stripe your tape with it before shooting.
+To ensure unbroken timecode, either shoot it continuously or stripe your tape with it before shooting.

 By default, Premiere Pro displays the timecode for any clip that was originally written to the source medium.
 If a frame has timecode 00:00:10:00 on tape, the timecode displayed for it after it has been captured is 00:00:10:00.
 Source timecode often makes logging clips easy.
 Source timecode is shown for a clip regardless of the timebase of the sequences in which it is used.
 When the timebase of the clip differs from the timebase of the sequence, source timecode can make logging footage easier.
 For example, a clip shot in 24p has a timebase of 30 fps and 30 fps timecode.
 Premiere Pro shows the original 30 fps timecode for that clip, even though it is used in a sequence with a timebase of 23.976.
 However, you can change this default to instead show the timecode for every clip starting at 00:00:00:00.